 Applicants for this programme should have a degree in mathematics, statistics or a related quantitative discipline, such as physics, engineering or computer science.
-For more information, contact the academic lead: Professor Andrew Wood, School of Mathematical Sciences.
+For more information, contact the academic lead: Professor Andrew Wood.
+More information is available on the School of Mathematical Sciences website.

 New generation of sustainable foods: the protein case